 Did Gregory Cromwell and Elizabeth Seymour enjoy a relationship with their nephew King Edward VI?
 Three of their children were within 3 years of age of Edward.
 Is there any record of these children knowing Edward as either prince or king?
 Did they enjoy any meaningful relationship?

 Whether or not Gregory, Elizabeth or their children had a relationship with their royal nephew is a mystery.
-Elizabeth’s brother-in-law certainly came to the young king’s attention.
-Clement Smith, a devout Catholic, who was married to her younger sister, Dorothy, earned a rebuke from the young king for attending mass once too often.
+Elizabeth’s brother-in-law certainly came to Edward VI’s attention.
+Clement Smith, a devout Catholic, who was married to her younger sister, Dorothy, earned a rebuke from the young King for hearing mass once too often.

 Are there any direct descendants of Gregory and Elizabeth Cromwell (and thus by extension Thomas Cromwell) that browsers would find of interest?

-Edward Cromwell, 3rd Baron Cromwell (c.1560-1607), eldest son of Henry Cromwell, 2nd Baron Cromwell (1538-1592) and Mary Paulet (c.1540-1592), was involved in the Essex rebellion and survived due to the intercession of Robert Cecil.
+- Edward Cromwell, 3rd Baron Cromwell (c.1560-1607), eldest son of Henry Cromwell, 2nd Baron Cromwell (1538-1592) and Mary Paulet (d.
+1592), took part in the Essex rebellion and only survived due to the intercession of Robert Cecil.
 He was released after several months’ imprisonment and fined the staggering sum of £6,000.
-Already in debt, he was forced to sell off his lands and later settled in Ireland.
+Having fallen into royal disfavour and faced with mounting debts, he was forced to sell off part of his lands.
+He later settled in Ireland.

 I understand that you find the life of Elizabeth Seymour Cromwell fascinating.
 What can you tell us about Lady Cromwell that browsers may find admirable and/or interesting?

 It is remarkable that Elizabeth Seymour has practically disappeared from the history of the period.
-She has been described as “only a knight’s daughter, the widow of a knight, and the wife of a gentleman”, however, like Mary Howard, the Duchess of Richmond, she was a member of the royal family.
-Following her sister, Jane’s marriage to the king and the subsequent birth of an heir, Elizabeth was the king’s sister-in-law, and aunt to the future Edward VI.
-Elizabeth was the daughter-in-law of the most powerful man in England, next to the king, and a worthy subject for a portrait by Hans Holbein.
+She has been dismissed as merely “the daughter of a knight and wife of a gentleman” despite her royal connections.
+Elizabeth could claim kinship to both Queen Anne Boleyn and Queen Catherine Howard – they were her second cousins.
+When Jane Seymour married Henry VIII, Elizabeth became the King’s sister-in-law and, after the birth of an heir, aunt to the future Edward VI.
+Moreover, she was the daughter-in-law of Thomas Cromwell, the most powerful man in England, after the King, and a worthy subject for a portrait by Hans Holbein.

 ABOUT TODAY’S GUEST